Stepfather II: Plot

-After surviving being shot and stabbed at the end of the previous film, Jerry Blake is institutionalized in Puget Sound, Washington.
-Blake has meetings with his psychiatrist.
+After surviving being shot and stabbed at the end of the previous film, the man previously known as Jerry Blake is institutionalized in Puget Sound, Washington.
+He has meetings with his psychiatrist.
 Having gained his trust, he kills the psychiatrist and a guard.
-He dons the guard's uniform to help him escape.
-Arriving at a train depot, Blake kills and robs a traveling salesman for his car and money.
-Blake checks into a hotel, alters his appearance, assumes the identity of deceased publisher Gene F. Clifford, and travels to Palm Meadows, Los Angeles.
+He dons the guard's uniform to help him escape, arrives at a train station, and kills and robs a traveling salesman for his car and money.
+He checks into a hotel, alters his appearance, assumes the identity of deceased publisher Gene F. Clifford, and travels to Palm Meadows, Los Angeles.

-In Palm Meadows, Gene poses as a psychiatrist and soon meets Carol Grayland and leases a house across the street from her and her 13-year-old son Todd.
+In Palm Meadows, Gene poses as a psychiatrist and soon meets single mother Carol Grayland and leases a house across the street from her and her 13-year-old son Todd.
 During a session with the neighborhood wives, Gene learns that Carol's husband Phil left his family the previous year.
 Gene begins courting Carol, eventually winning over her and Todd, but Phil returns, wanting to reconcile with his wife.
 Needing Phil out of the way, Gene persuades Carol to send him over for a meeting, during which Gene smashes a bottle on his head then stabs him to death.
 He covers up Phil's disappearance afterward by making it look like he simply ran off again.
 With Phil gone, Gene and Carol arrange to get married.